bumble-tech/appyx/documentation/interactions/index.md

 3. And manipulate with gestures

-**You can find our packaged examples in [Appyx components](../components/index.md)**
+Check out some our packaged examples in [Appyx components](../components/index.md)!

-Many of them are deployed as artifacts you can pull into your codebase too.
-You can also create your own ones.
-Some use-cases include:

-- Navigation (back stack, pager, dialogs, complex ui interactions)
-- Desktop widgets, file browsers / photo albums
-- Simple games (puzzle, card game, etc.)